Learn the many reasons why high school students should take community college classes.

 It is no secret that college admissions are becoming more competitive.
 As the children of the baby boomers era enter into their college years, the sheer number of applicants is overwhelming.

 Since 2000, each year has seen record numbers of applications.
-For example, for the University of California, 2007 saw more than 110,000 applications – which was a historically record breaking statistic.
+For example, the University of California, 2007 saw more than 110,000 applications – which was a historically record-breaking statistic.
 According to NYU, their 2007 applications increased by 8.5% in 2007, which also marked record highs.